 The most obvious change from old to new: the GRIP ZONE.
 The Mod.2’s strategically-positioned stippled plastic panels come in three flavors: aggressive (at the handle’s front and rear), slightly miffed (around the edges) and back on their meds (on the sides).
 While I had no gripes with the old XD’s chunky checkered grip, the Mod.2 builds on the XD’s ergonomic excellence to create a gun that feels almost as hand-comfy as a Walther PPQ.

 The Mod.2’s ergos deliver where it counts.
-The test gun is an ideal combination of size (7.3″ nose to tail), weight (27.5 ounces unladen), sight radius (4″) and caliber (9mm).
+The test gun is an ideal combination of size (7.3 inches nose to tail), weight (27.5 ounces unladen), sight radius (4-inch barrel length) and caliber (9mm).
 It’s perfectly balanced for slow-fire accuracy, quick double-taps and rapid fire mag dumps.
 That said, I’m not a huge fan of the XD’s trigger.
-The take-up is as long as Brideshead Revisited (without the compensatory bounteous bodices) and the reset lives in the Kingdom of Far, Far Away.
+The trigger pull is as long as Brideshead Revisited (without the compensatory bounteous bodices) and the reset lives in the Kingdom of Far, Far Away.
 On the positive side, the XD’s go-pedal is blissfully free of GLOCKish grit and the breaking point is sharp, clean and predictable.
 Again, double-taps are easy peasey perp-stopping squeezy.

 This is no small point.
-Most people buying the XD Mod.2 in the Service Model configuration will keep and bear the firearm for self-defense.
+Most people buying the Springfield XD Mod.2 in the Service Model configuration will keep and bear the full-sized double-stack pistol for concealed carry or self-defense.
 If push comes to shove, they’ll likely point the XD at the bad guy and pull the trigger a bunch of times, unleashing a barrage of barely aimed fire.
 Doing so with the Mod.2 at five to 10 yards creates a group size that is, at worst, minute of bad guy.
 With the pistol‘s high-hand grip reducing felt recoil and the XD’s natural pointing prowess, shooters can reacquire their sight picture and return to target with life-saving speed and efficiency.

 Springfield Armory XD Mod.2